 1. Collect the following documentation and e-mail it to talentacquisition@uchicago.edu.

 a.
-Completed Questionnaire (see Questionnaire section)
+Completed Questionnaire (see Questionnaires section)

 b.
 Position Job Description